 Here’s an easy way to expand your face mask wardrobe in no time, using fabric scraps or a bandana.
 If you or someone you know does not sew or you simply need a super fast (5 minutes) alternative, this easy, no-sew project is for you.

 Got a minute?
 Make a belt!
 These fashion-in-a-flash cuties go from start to finish in less than 30 minutes.
-It’s an excellent excuse to use those decorative stitches hiding on your sewing machine.
+It’s an excellent excuse to try those decorative stitches hiding on your sewing machine.

 Learn contortion pleating, which involves twisting the gauze into a bound bundle then drying it in a conventional dryer or a microwave prior to final air drying.
 Learn to crinkle, then learn to make this gorgeous tasseled scarf.

-The utilitarian, get-down-to-business style works well for women, men, even kids.
-You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt that cinches in place at waist or hip level.
+Their utilitarian, get-down-to-business style works well for women, men, even kids.
+You’ll love the tough riveted canvas, zippered pocket, and a cool slide buckle belt to cinch in place at waist or hip level.

 Wrap up in a long swath of softness with our beautiful, diaphanous scarf.
 Start with a voile, batiste or similar, add a perfectly centered finished seam, then create a line of tiny, twisted floss cords along both ends.

-You’ve seen these kinds of headbands everywhere.
+You’ve seen these types of headbands everywhere.
 One is accordion-pleated so you can adjust the pleats to wear it wide or narrow; the other is a turban style with a classic front knot.
 Bad hair day be gone!

 Made of soft knit as a simple tube, it’s a 4-in-1 solution: pull up over your nose and mouth to protect, stretch over your head as a hair cover, scrunch down into a headband, keep around your neck for warmth.